 How does the program work?

 Full-time students in any UC Blue Ash academic track are eligible for UC Blue Ash Honors.
-The program is designed to be flexible, and is built around these two key features.
+The program is designed to be flexible, and is built around experiences and reflection.

 Through experiences, students engage in focused, experiential learning activities that are also flexible, since UC Blue Ash Honors students are enrolled in a variety of academic programs.
 Students need to complete two Experiences in order to graduate with Honors from UC Blue Ash College.
 These include: